Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

 \subsubsection{Voxel-based Representation}

-The voxel-based representations, \aka, voxel grid, map the raw events into the nearest temporal grid with temporal quantization approaches and bilinear sampling kernels.
-The first spatiotemporal voxel grid is proposed in ~\cite{zihao2018unsupervised}, inserting events into volumes using a linearly weighted accumulation to improve the resolution along the temporal domain.
-This spatiotemporal voxel grid is also used in some following works~\cite{Rebecq2019EventsToVideoBM, 2020Unsupervised30}.
-More recently, a time-ordered recent event (TORE) volume is proposed in ~\cite{baldwin2022time}, aiming at compactly maintaining raw spike temporal information with minimal information loss.
+The voxel-based representations map the raw events into the nearest temporal grid within temporal bins.
+The first spatial-temporal voxel grid is proposed in ~\cite{zihao2018unsupervised}, inserting events into volumes using a linearly weighted accumulation to improve the resolution along the temporal domain.
+This spatial-temporal voxel grid is also used in some following works~\cite{rebecq2019events, 2020Unsupervised30}.
+More recently, a time-ordered recent event volume is proposed in ~\cite{baldwin2022time}, aiming at compactly maintaining raw spike temporal information with minimal information loss.